High-Dimensional Inference for Cluster-Based Graphical Models: Introduction

-Since the two cluster-based graphical models introduced above can both be of interest in a large array of applications, we provide inferential tools for each of them in this work.
+Since the two cluster-based graphical models introduced above can both be of interest in a large array of applications, we provide inferential tools for both of them in this work.
 We assume that we observe $n$ i.i.d. copies $\bX_1, \ldots, \bX_n$ of $\bX$.
-The focus of our work is on {post-clustering and post-regularization inference} for these two sparse precision matrices, with the ultimate goal of sparsity pattern recovery under FDR control.
+The focus of our work is on post-clustering and post-regularization inference for these two sparse precision matrices.
+To this end, we derive the asymptotic distribution of novel estimators of their entries.
+These estimators can be used to answer any inferential questions of interest at the edge strength level, or can be combined to provide sparsity pattern recovery under FDR control.
+In Section \ref{sec:main_results:fdr_control} we provide an instance of the latter.

-Inference for the entries of a Gaussian precision matrix has received a large amount of attention in the past few years, most notably post-regularization inference, for instance \cite{Ren2013,Zhang2014,jankova2014confidence,gu2015local,barber2015rocket,jankova2017honest,javanmard2013confidence,van2013asymptotically,ning2017general,cai2017confidence,neykov2015unified}.
-These works generalize to the high-dimensional setup the classical ideas of one-step estimation \citep{bickel1975one}, by first constructing a sparse estimator of the precision matrix, via regularization, and then building de-sparsified updates that are asymptotically normal.
+Inference for the entries of a Gaussian precision matrix has received a large amount of attention in the past few years, most notably post-regularization inference, for instance \cite{Ren2013,Zhang2014,jankova2014confidence,gu2015local,barber2015rocket,jankova2017honest,javanmard2013confidence,van2013asymptotically,ning2017general,cai2017confidence,neykov2015unified,ning2017likelihood,fang2017testing}.
+These works generalize the classical ideas of one-step estimation \citep{bickel1975one} to the high-dimensional setup by first constructing a sparse estimator of the precision matrix via regularization, and then building de-sparsified updates that are asymptotically normal.
 The effect of the initial regularization step is controlled in the second step, and inference after regularization becomes valid.